Rust-Toulouse/CFP/.github/ISSUE_TEMPLATE/call-for-participation.md

 ## About you

 * Name:
-* Link to profile picture (best quality you have):
+* Link to profile picture:
 * Twitter handle:
 * Experience as a speaker:
     - [ ] beginner